 Structural bottom damage frequently occurs during grounding.
-This can be local buckling with hull plate cracks and tearing having little effect on longitudinal strength.
-Alternatively, it can be gross deformation over large areas of the bottom with impact to the inner bottom structure and bulkheads.
+This can be local buckling causing hull plate cracks and tearing, having little effect on longitudinal strength.
+Alternatively, it can be gross deformation over large areas of the bottom with impact to the inner bottom structure and internal bulkheads.
 Identifying the extent of damage under these circumstances will undoubtedly be hindered due to limited or zero access.
-Voids and tank spaces may be flooded and inaccessible and other internals may be covered with cargo.
+Tank and void space soundings will indicate where the hull is breached but not the extent to which longitudinal strength is lost.

 f.
-Divers

-Diver support, though very useful, also has significant access limitations under circumstances of flooded void and tank spaces, or cargo covering internals.
+Divers: Diver support, though very useful, also has significant access limitations under circumstances of flooded void and tank spaces.
 Only the damage observed and visible can be included in reports.
 Diver support may be limited due to poor underwater visibility, high currents around the ship, and in some cases the hull can be moving, making work in proximity of the hull especially dangerous.